Mets, Phillies minor leaguers protest pay with wristbands

 “The players who donned wristbands in Brooklyn today will make less than $12,000 this year,” Advocates for Minor Leaguers said in a statement to the AP.
 “The MLB teams they play for are worth well more than $2 billion.
 There is absolutely no excuse for this.
 We are proud of these players for standing up for themselves and each other.
 Their message should be heard loud and clear across the industry: it is time to pay minor leaguers a living wage.”

-Advocates for Minor Leaguers said Saturday night it had volunteers handing out wristbands and pamphlets to fans outside minor league stadiums in Georgia, Iowa, Nebraska and California, along with Brooklyn, which had the only on-field player protest with the wristbands.
+Advocates for Minor Leaguers planned to hand out wristbands and pamphlets at several other stadiums around the country Saturday, although the player protest in Brooklyn was expected to be the only on-field demonstration.
 The pamphlets suggest that MLB teams extend pay to players during the offseason and provide players with housing and three meals a day during the season.

 While major league players make a minimum of $570,500, players with minor league contracts are not part of the Major League Baseball Players’ Association.
 Prior to this season, players at the lowest levels of the minors made as little as $4,800 per year.
 Garrett Broshuis, co-founder of Advocates for Minor Leaguers, has said he would like minor league players to eventually form their own union.